FAQs - Work Opportunity Tax Credit (WOTC)

 - Long-term family assistance recipients.

 No tax credit can be claimed for wages paid to relatives.
-The tax credit is not valid for: son or daughter, stepson or stepdaughter, brother, sister, stepbrother or stepsister, father or mother, stepfather or stepmother, niece or nephew, uncle or aunt, son-in-law, daughter-in-law, father-in-law, mother-in-law, brother-in-law, sister-in-law, descendents of any of the aforementioned, or if the employee resides in the home of the employer.
+The tax credit is not valid for: son or daughter, stepson or stepdaughter, brother, sister, stepbrother or stepsister, father or mother, stepfather or stepmother, niece or nephew, uncle or aunt, son-in-law, daughter-in-law, father-in-law, mother-in-law, brother-in-law, sister-in-law, descendants of any of the aforementioned, or if the employee resides in the home of the employer.

 Employers may not request certification on former employees who have been rehired.
 The employee must have been WOTC-qualified and certified as such only the first time he/she was hired by the employer.